 Offered: As needed.

-TESL - Teaching English as a Second Language
+TESL - Teaching English to Speakers of Other Languages

 TESL 300 - Promoting Early Childhood Dual Language Development (3)

 Candidates acquire research-based strategies for promoting English and supporting the native language in early childhood settings.
 Approaches are also given for working with parents and caregivers who speak languages other than English.